codingPaulStuart/ft_printf/README.md

 You have to implement the following conversions:

-• %cPrints a single character.
+• %c Prints a single character.

-• %sPrints a string (as defined by the commonCconvention).
+• %s Prints a string (as defined by the commonCconvention).

-• %pThevoid *pointer argument has to be printed in hexadecimal format.
+• %p Thevoid *pointer argument has to be printed in hexadecimal format.

-• %dPrints a decimal (base 10) number.
+• %d Prints a decimal (base 10) number.

-• %iPrints an integer in base 10.
+• %i Prints an integer in base 10.

-• %uPrints an unsigned decimal (base 10) number.
+• %u Prints an unsigned decimal (base 10) number.

-• %xPrints a number in hexadecimal (base 16) lowercase format.
+• %x Prints a number in hexadecimal (base 16) lowercase format.

-• %XPrints a number in hexadecimal (base 16) uppercase format.
+• %X Prints a number in hexadecimal (base 16) uppercase format.

-• %%Prints a percent sign.
+• %% Prints a percent sign.